The Perils of ÔPerilÕ

 Despite the subtitle,

-Astro Girl is indeed played by Delcea Mihaela Gabrierla, a Romanian who found
+Astro Girl was actually played by Delcea Mihaela Gabrierla, a Romanian who found

 and a face with real character.
 She is said to speak seven languages fluently,